 The LSI’s cryo-EM facility supports structural biology projects across U-M that are advancing understanding of these machines, and their impact on human health and disease.

 For example, in collaboration with researchers from the U-M Department of Microbiology and Immunology, Melanie Ohi’s lab used single particle cryo-EM to determine the 3D structure of the Legionella Type IV Secretion System.
 This complex molecular machine enables Legionella pneumophila to spread the potentially fatal pneumonia Legionnaires’ disease.

 Researchers in Michael Cianfrocco’s lab at the LSI used cryo-EM to determine structures of dynamic cell signaling complexes to understand how cells control migration, helping to understand how it goes wrong in metastatic cancer.

 New technological gains have expanded the reach of cryo-EM to determine the structures of complexes in their native cellular environment.
 Cryo-electron tomography (cryo-ET) offers access to protein complexes that cannot be isolated for single-particle analysis or that lose their district forms and functions outside of the cell.

 LSI faculty member Shyamal Mosalaganti, for example, is applying his cryo-ET expertise to investigate a type of organelle called lysosomes, examining they communicate with other organelles in the cell — and how their functions affect human health and disease.
 Researchers in his lab capitalize on cryo-ET to analyze the organelles within the unperturbed cellular environment.

 LSI researchers are also focused on developing new tools that expand the horizons of electron microscopy, as well as making them more readily accessible to researchers across the globe.

-- Faculty member Michael Cianfrocco is helping to develop a pipelines for automated cryoEM data processing, levering advanced in deep-learning with his cryo-EM expertise.
+For example, faculty member Michael Cianfrocco is helping to develop a pipelines for automated cryoEM data processing, levering advanced in deep-learning with his cryo-EM expertise.